A Korean university student and daughter of a priest was detained by ICE. Faith leaders are now standing behind her

 The 20-year-old’s detainment comes amid the Trump administration attempts to tighten its reigns on “sanctuary cities” like New York City.
 The Justice Department in July sued the city for policies “designed to impede the Federal Government’s ability to enforce the federal immigration laws.”

-Go’s father said the family is also appealing to the South Korean government to take action over his daughter’s case.
+The family is appealing to the South Korean government to take action over his daughter’s case, Go’s father said.

 “I hope the South Korean government does everything in its capacity, as quickly as possible, so Yeonsoo can be released from her detention as soon as possible,” he said.